AleksiKnuutila/telegram_collection/README.md

 # Introduction
-omms_telegram_collection is Collect Telegram data for OMMS.
+telegram_collection collects Telegram data from a defined set of channels
 # Use
 # Requirements